Temporal lobe damage can create unique side effects with perception and how someone interprets the world around them.

 Not only can temporal lobe damage affect the ability to interpret sounds, it can also make it harder to detect sounds at all.

 This is why some people experience hearing loss after brain injury.
-The problem is not really in the ear itself, but in the brain structures responsible for processing sound.
+The problem is not really in the ear itself (unless other ear damage occurred during the injury), but in the brain structures responsible for processing sound.

 In addition to general hearing problems, a person with temporal lobe damage can experience something called pure word deafness.